How Tariffs Could Impact the RV Industry (Updated)

 America’s RV industry remains a vibrant and important part of the economy, with most of the manufacturing taking place right here in the US.
 That should help protect it against these tariffs to a degree, but not completely.
 Remember above when we mentioned an increasingly interdependent international economy?
 That extends to RV manufacturers, too.
 And while most of them do build their rigs in the country, they also import parts that are made in other parts of the world—most notably Canada, Mexico, and China.
 If those parts are hit with tariffs, it could cause prices to go up, resulting in higher sticker prices for RVs, too.
 Remember, these increased costs almost always get passed on to consumers.

 Keep in mind, there are some RV manufacturers—like Northern Lite, Pleasure Way, and Leisure Travel Vans—who are based in Canada.
 Pricing for those models being shipped to the US could go up dramatically based on the imposed tariffs.
-The same could happen for US manufacturers shipping their vehicles to Canada and Mexico, should those nations implement retaliatory tariffs of their own.
+The same could happen for US manufacturers shipping their vehicles to Canada and Mexico, do to those nations implement retaliatory tariffs of their own.
 Increased import taxes could result in a 10%-25% increase in prices depending on how the situation plays out in the coming weeks.
+Just how much prices will increase remains to be seen, but for comparison, some experts are predicting that car prices could go up by as much as $12,000.

 As noted above, high tariffs can have a dramatic impact on the economy resulting in higher prices, stagnating growth, layoffs, and other issues.
 Those challenges could definitely leak into the RV industry, which often faces headwinds when the overall economy slows down.
 That could lead to a loss of jobs, temporary plant closures, reduced manufacturing, reduced inventories, and other difficulties.
 Considering the industry is just now getting back on its feet post-COVID, most manufacturers and dealerships would prefer to not have more barriers to their success put into place.